NicoloCavalli95horses/KMS-web-testing/01 Notes/black-box testing.md

 **Key features:**
 - considers only external behavior
-- carried out by testers
+- carried out by testers (with an end-user perspective)
+- no need to have knowledge on specific programming languages or implementation details
+- it exposes ambiguities or inconsistencies in the requirements specifications
 - used in system testing or [[acceptance testing]]
 - less time consuming compared to [[white-box testing]]
 - it focuses on the behavior of the system